The third and final instalment to our 2017 summer programme for young people launched with a bang – literally!

 Decorating the set for the Play Me I’m Yours launch was next, which included hanging decorated vinyls around the outdoor piano and setting up their proudly self-made instruments in preparation to play to parents, KWMC staff and a host of other keen listeners.

 Showtime came just after 4pm when BBC Points West came along to film the first pianists using the piano.
-Led by Music Programme Coordinator James Kennaby, the young people performed alongside pianist Nick Bignall – and were featured on the 6pm news programme!
+The young people performed alongside pianist Nick Bignall – and were featured on the 6pm news programme!

 In just two days the young people successfully built instruments, created songs and even performed live.
 All of the young people who gave feedback said they would “definitely recommend KWMC to a friend”.
 We hope to see them – and you! – next term when our after-school sessions start up again.